-Westland Tai Poutini, Aoraki/Mt Cook and Fiordland national parks were listed as world heritage sites in 1986.
-In 1990, along with Mt Aspiring National Park, they were included in one vast site called Te Wāhipounamu – South West New Zealand.
+Westland Tai Poutini, Aoraki/Mount Cook and Fiordland national parks were listed as world heritage sites in 1986.
+In 1990, along with Mount Aspiring National Park, they were included in a single vast site called Te Wāhipounamu – South West New Zealand.

-Tongariro National Park was listed for scientific reasons in 1990, and for its cultural significance in 1993.
+Tongariro National Park was listed as a world heritage site for scientific reasons in 1990, and for its cultural significance in 1993.

 Changing times, changing names

 One sign of the greater role of Māori in managing national parks was the change in some park names from the 1980s.
-Westland National Park became Westland Tai Poutini, a reference to the Māori name for the West Coast.
-Mt Cook became Aoraki/Mt Cook, incorporating the Ngāi Tahu tribe’s name for the mountain.
+Westland National Park became Westland Tai Poutini, incorporating the Māori name for the West Coast.
+Mount Cook became Aoraki/Mount Cook, incorporating the Ngāi Tahu iwi’s name for the mountain.